 Procedure to revoke AE-ID

 An AE register to CSEs of M2M service infrastructure.
-App-ID Registry provides necessary authorisations as part of returned metadata
+App-ID Registry provides necessary authorisations as part of returned metadata.

 A specific event triggers a decision by the App-ID Registry to revoke AE-ID, therefore suspending access to AE

-App-ID Registry informs M2M Service infrastructure about the decision to Revoke an AE-ID
+App-ID Registry informs M2M Service infrastructure about the decision to Revoke an AE-ID.

-M2M Service infrastructure may declare an AE registration with the revoked AE-ID value as suspended
+M2M Service infrastructure may declare an AE registration with the revoked AE-ID value as suspended.

-and 6.
-All requests from AE with the revoked AE-ID are denied service
+All requests from AE with the revoked AE-ID are denied service.